-Most rural Americans believe the small-town way of life is worth fighting for and support government action to strengthen rural communities.
+Most Rural Americans strongly believe the rural and small-town way of life is worth fighting for and support government action to strengthen the rural economy and communities.

-Rural voters support cutting farm subsidies to big mega farms to pay for some of these measures, while opposing general cuts in farm subsidies.
+To pay for such measures, rural voters support cutting farm subsidies to big mega farms, while opposing general cuts in farm subsidies.
 They oppose across the board tax increases, but favor repealing the Bush tax cuts for those earning over $250,000.